Max-Sanii/Diabetes-Diagnostic-App/README.md

 Matplotlib

 ### Instructions:
-To run the app, after downloading the files, and we just need to run the below python command, and then the app will be serving in the localhost.
+To run the app, first download the files, and we just need to run the below python command, and then the app will be serving in the localhost.
 (We also need to set the path of the csv file)
 Python predict-diabetes-app.py

 ### Data source: